Tqqn/Tqqn/README.md

 I'm a passionate Java Spigot Developer based in Austria.
 Welcome to my GitHub profile!

+Currently doing:
+Java Minigame Developer at GommeHD (voluntary)
-Currently Linux System Administrator/Developer at DDG (DusDavidGames) (Freelancer)
+Linux System Administrator/Developer at DDG (DusDavidGames) (Freelancer)

 🌱 I'm currently building my portfolio with new stuff, see some of my recent repos!